jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We did of course evolve away from our hominid ancestors and begin to play the game with technological tools, and that required drastic changes to our biology.
 All of these evolutions were tested by the same high standards of the coach's natural selection.

 Our most notable were trading easy tree climbing for amazing endurance running.
 Body hair overheated us during our long runs, so it got replaced for bald skin covered with sweat glands.
 Our vocal tract developed to make increasingly complex sounds.
-And, perhaps the most important change, one digit per hand became an opposable thumb.
+And, perhaps the most important change, our thumbs became fully opposable, capable of both precise and strong grip.

 Each of these biological adaptations got more pronounced over time because they kept earning points on the procreation scoreboard.
 Meaning that, like a hummingbird and flower growing their beaks and petals to match each other's uniqueness, with each generation our bodies were forming around the requirements of technology in a case of co-evolution.

 Today, we can even track our biological evolution.

 The earliest fossils in our own genus, Homo (Latin for human), are about 2.8 million years old, from Ethiopia.
-Thereafter, we evolved into several known groups, homo erectus, denisovan, neanderthal, and us Homo sapiens are a few but the list grows as more fossil and DNA evidence is discovered.
+Thereafter, we evolved into several known groups, Homo erectus, Denisovan, Neanderthal, and us Homo sapiens are a few but the list grows as more fossil and DNA evidence is discovered.

 With distance running, sweat, speech, and thumbs, humans were positioned for Game of Life success.
 We could hold spears and organize ourselves to reliably chase, exhaust, kill, and defend protein rich food like no ape ever could.
 We learned to crave sugar for the rare energy boosts it gave, but being omnivorous, could gather something to eat year round; especially because we learned to use rocks and sticks to dig up, open, or grind an increasingly large menu of calorie dense roots, nuts, and seeds.